Niklus/Practical_JavaScript/README.md

 ## Requirements

-The application should be able too:
+The application should be able to:

 * add and store a todo list
 * edit a todo